-- Strategic (Council / Department) high level understanding of the performance of the network audits highway infrastructure assets.
+- Strategic (Council / Department) high level understanding of the performance of the network audits Highway Assets.
 Members, Department Directors and Department management teams, much more about general direction and trends - Tactical (Department / Division) an understanding of infrastructure asset group and key service delivery area performance for discussion at highway management team meetings - Operational (Division / Group / Team) a granular and more specific understanding of the performance data which affects the daily outputs of staff, reasons for poor performance and look to make improvements through training support, changes to delivery processes or mechanisms

-Measures and performance targets will be considered not only in terms of quantities, i.e. "no of km $/m^2$ of roads" resurfaced, but also in terms of performance coefficients, i.e. "no of km $/m^2$ of roads resurfaced /E spent" and this begins to look at the effectiveness of the Council's strategies.
+Measures and performance targets will be considered not only in terms of quantities, i.e. "no of km $/m^2$ of roads" resurfaced, but also in terms of performance coefficients, i.e. "no of km $/m^2$ of roads resurfaced /f spent" and this begins to look at the effectiveness of the Council's strategies.

 Understanding performance is key to the management of the highway infrastructure asset and a value for money approach.
-Levels of Service, Performance Measures and Targets will be set out in the Performance Management Frameworks appendices to the Highway Infrastructure Levels of Service and Performance Management Strategy.
+Levels of Service, Performance Measures and Targets will be set out in the Performance Management Frameworks appendices to the Highway Service Levels and Performance Indicators Framework.